-The Board is established under Section 3 of the Embalmers and Funeral Directors Act with responsibility of establishing licensing requirements, reviewing applications for licenses, disciplinary action as well as the continuing education of licensees.
+The Board is established under Section 3 of the Embalmers and Funeral Directors Act with responsibility of establishing licensing requirements, reviewing applications for licences, disciplinary action as well as the continuing education of licencees.
 The Board comprises seven persons (four elected and three appointees): two embalmers, two funeral home directors and three other persons who are not embalmers or funeral home directors.
 The Board is required to elect a Chairperson, Vice-Chairperson, and a Registrar from its members.
 Members are appointed to a three year term and are eligible for re-appointment, but cannot serve for a continuous period exceeding nine years.

-The following people served on the Embalmers and Funeral Directors Board for 2022: Nova Lee Hill-Scammell-Chairperson, Connie White-Vice Chairperson, John Anderson Jr., Donald Green, Lydia Dutton, Terry Hutchings and the position of Administrator/Registrar is held by Bert Twyne.
-There was one vacancy on the Board, left by Pleman Menchenton, pending a Government appointment.
+The following people served on The Embalmers and Funeral Directors Board of NL for 2023: Shane Mouland-Chairperson, Connie White-Vice Chairperson, Donald Green, Brent Abbott, Lydia Dutton, Terry Hutchings, and Sarah Pinsent.
+The position of Administrator/Registrar is held by Bert Twyne, but is not a Board position.

-In the fiscal year of 2022, the Embalmers and Funeral Directors Board had revenues of \$75,919 and expenditures of \$68,167, as indicated in the unaudited financial statements, resulting in a surplus of \$7,752.
-Inspections have continued according to schedule, with a mixture of in-person and virtual visits.
-The lowering of travel expenses are reflected in the surplus.
-The Board has also chosen not to raise fees for licencing for 2023.
+In the fiscal year of 2023, the Embalmers and Funeral Directors Board had revenues of \$76,165 and expenditures of \$81,423, as indicated in the unaudited financial statements, resulting in a deficit of \$5258.
+Despite a fiscal deficit, the Board still remains stable with a GIC account of \$323,686 and cash on hand year-end of \$42,118.
+An increase in fees for 2024 is under consideration.